What is the best business structure for a gym? (LLC vs. C-Corp vs. S-Corp)

 - Before being granted an S-corp status, a business must meet a laundry list of IRS requirements.

-- LLCs are a way for single-owners or partnerships to achieve some of the protections of corporations.
+- LLCs are an easy and flexible way for single-owners or partnerships to achieve some of the protections of corporations.

 Some aspects of opening a new gym are exciting.
 Choosing a name, picking out equipment, and designing your own custom-branded fitness app are just a few of the more fun parts of starting a fitness business.
 But unfortunately, not everything will be so pleasant.
 In fact, some of it will be downright confusing.
 Deciding the best business structure for a gym is one such issue.